Radar tracker: Plot to track association

 Once a track has been associated with a plot, it moves to the track smoothing stage, where the track prediction and associated plot are combined to provide a new, smoothed estimate of the target location.

-Having completed this process, a number of plots will remain unassociated with existing tracks and a number of tracks will remain without updates.
+Having completed this process, some plots will remain unassociated with existing tracks and some tracks will remain without updates.
 This leads to the steps of track initiation and track maintenance.

 Track initiation

 Track initiation is the process of creating a new radar track from an unassociated radar plot.
 When the tracker is first switched on, all the initial radar plots are used to create new tracks, but once the tracker is running, only those plots that couldn't be used to update an existing track are used to spawn new tracks.
 Typically a new track is given the status of tentative until plots from subsequent radar updates have been successfully associated with the new track.
 Tentative tracks are not shown to the operator and so they provide a means of preventing false tracks from appearing on the screen - at the expense of some delay in the first reporting of a track.
 Once several updates have been received, the track is confirmed and displayed to the operator.
 The most common criterion for promoting a tentative track to a confirmed track is the "M-of-N rule", which states that during the last N radar updates, at least M plots must have been associated with the tentative track - with M=3 and N=5 being typical values.
 More sophisticated approaches may use a statistical approach in which a track becomes confirmed when, for instance, its covariance matrix falls to a given size.

+A variation of JPDA called JIPDA also estimates target existence, therefore handling plot-to-track, initialization, and maintenance.